thecarp/dactyl-keyboard/doc/options-main.md

 Each leaf node identifies a particular named feature of the keyboard.
 It’s usually a set of corner posts on a named (aliased) key mount.
 These are identical to the posts used to build the walls, but this section gives you greater freedom in how to combine them.
 The elements of a leaf are, in order:

-1. Mandatory: The name of a feature, such as a key alias.
+1. Mandatory: The name of a feature, such as a key by its `alias`.
 2. Optional: A corner ID, such as `NNE` for north by north-east.
 If this is omitted, i.e. if only the mandatory element is given, the tweak will use the middle of the named feature.
 3. Optional: A starting wall segment ID, which is an integer from 0 to 4 inclusive.
 If this is omitted, but a corner is named, the default value is 0.
 4. Optional: A second wall segment ID.
 If this is provided, the leaf will represent the convex hull of the two indicated segments plus all segments between them.
 If this is omitted, only one wall post will be placed.